 Hiding the websites you go to from your ISP (Internet Service Provider)

 Your internet provider can see what websites you’re connecting to.
-But when you’re using a proxy, they can only see that you’re connecting to a proxy.
-So, they can’t snoop on you.
+But if you use a proxy, they can only know that you’re connected to it and nothing more.
+So they can’t snoop on you.

 Say you have a proxy server set up somewhere.
-So if you have to use a device that doesn’t allow installing apps (like a VPN app), you can just connect to the proxy server if you’re allowed to fiddle with connection settings.
+So if you have to use a device that doesn’t allow installing apps (like a VPN app), you can just connect to the proxy server if you can fiddle with connection settings.

 What is the difference between a SOCKS proxy and an HTTP proxy?

-In short, HTTP proxies only handle HTTP requests – so they only work when accessing websites.
-A SOCKS proxy routes data from any website or app, making it a more universal choice.
+In short, HTTP proxies only handle HTTP requests — so they only work when accessing websites.
+A SOCKS proxy routes data from any website or app, making it a versatile choice.

 HTTP proxies use an open port to connect with the internet.
 Because tunnels aren’t used to form connections, these proxies are easily broken down and penetrated.
 SOCKS5 proxies do not have this issue.